 While the LFIP does not employ the term of “reception conditions” as such, Articles 88 and 89 LFIP commit a set of rights, entitlements and benefits for international protection applicants, which thematically and substantially fall within the scope of the EU Reception Conditions Directive.

 Articles 88 and 89 LFIP govern the level of provision and access that shall be granted to international protection applicants (and status holders) in the areas of education, health care, social assistance and services, access to labour market, financial allowance.
 Turkey does not commit the provision of shelter to international protection on applicants, but authorises DGMM to extend, on discretionary basis, state-funded accommodation to international protection applicants under the auspices of Reception and Accommodation Centres.
-At present, there is only one Reception and Accommodation Centres in operation in Yozgat.
+At present, there is only one Reception and Accommodation Centre in operation in Yozgat.

 Rights and benefits granted to international protection applicants and status holders may not exceed the level of rights and benefits afforded to citizens.